What is Shared Accountability, and what are its goals?

 ||ACO regulations say little about patient engagement, given that responsibility lies specifically with the provider.

-7. How will you accomplish the Shared Accountability goals?
+How will we accomplish our Shared Accountability goals?

-Response: We're addressing costs in three major ways: 1) Reducing the need for care by helping patients stay healthy; 2) Improving clinical quality so that our care processes provide the right care for each patient; and 3) improving operational effectiveness and efficiency so that unit costs (e,g, the cost of an X-ray) are as low as possible.
+We’re addressing costs in three major ways: 1) reducing the need for care by helping patients stay healthy; 2) improving clinical quality so that our care processes provide the right care for each patient; and 3) improving operational effectiveness and efficiency so that unit costs (e.g., the cost of an X-ray) are as affordable as possible.

 This is an effort that will affect all areas of our operations and will involve improving our teamwork, coordination, use of technology.
 Everything.
 We expect savings will come from all three methods.

-10. How will Intermountain transition to Shared Accountability?
+How is Intermountain transitioning toward an environment based on Shared Accountability concepts?
 What are the steps involved?

-Response: Intermountain plans to position itself for a Shared Accountability environment over the next two to five years.
-The steps toward Shared Accountability include: 1) expansion of our quality improvement efforts, achieved through enhanced Clinical Programs and Clinical Services; 2) alignment of financial incentives for all involved in healthcare; 3) development of new SelectHealth products that embrace Shared Accountability principles, such as Medicare Advantage and Medicaid products; and 4) an enhanced emphasis on engaging patients in the care they receive, with a greater focus on wellness, prevention, compliance with physician treatment orders, and care management (especially for chronic diseases such as diabetes).
+Intermountain is positioning itself for a Shared Accountability environment between now and 2016 (and beyond).
+The steps toward Shared Accountability include: 1) expansion of our quality improvement efforts, achieved through enhanced Clinical Programs and Services; 2) alignment of financial incentives for all involved in healthcare; 3) an enhanced emphasis on engaging patients in the care they receive, with a greater focus on wellness, prevention, compliance with physician treatment orders, and care management (especially for chronic diseases such as diabetes); and 4) development of new SelectHealth products that embrace Shared Accountability principles.

-11. Does Shared Accountability entail an expansion of Intermountain's Clinical Programs and Services?
+Does Shared Accountability include an expansion of Intermountain’s Clinical Programs and Services?

-Response: Yes.
-Shared Accountability entails an expansion of all quality improvement efforts at Intermountain, and many of these efforts take place under the auspices of our Clinical Programs and Services.
+Yes, and such expansions are based on the judgment of the Clinical Program and Clinical Services leadership.
+As leaders evaluate the needs and opportunities, they identify areas in which expansions will be helpful.
 Intermountain has eight Clinical Programs: Cardiovascular; Oncology; Women and Newborns; Primary Care; Intensive Medicine; Surgical Services; Pediatric Specialties; and Behavioral Health.
 We also have Clinical Services such as Imaging, Lab, and Patient Safety.
 These programs and services are supported by electronic data and decision-support tools.